sampollard/CIS650/README.md

 # CIS 650
 Group members: Prachi Desai, Robert Sappington, Sam Pollard
 ## Group assignment - Rollercoaster
-`usage: python mqtt_update.py`

-## Description
+### Description
 Each process is on its own edision.
 Each process is described below.
+The groupings are as follows:
+1. TURNSTILE and MONITOR
+2. CONTROL
+3. All CARs

 #### TURNSTILE AND MONITOR
 The turnstile counts up to 3 people on the platform.
-Monitor display what is going on in our environment.
+The monitor logs everything to a file.
+No lights.

 #### CONTROL
 Control keeps track of how many passengers are on the platform and allows only 3 at